kevin-rufus/EngineeringChallenge/README.md

-# Factory Health Monitor - Authentication, State Management, and Persistence
+# Factory Health Monitor v2.0 - Elevating Security, Seamless State Handling, and Robust Data Persistence

+## Innovative Solution

+We've completed the challenge with strategic structural enhancements and exciting feature additions.

+### What's Fresh?

+- New Login and Register User Screens for mobile app.
+- New Auth routes, middleware and User model for backend.
+- Added a simple database in the backend to simulate the persistence data

+### Heads Up!
+   README files of other repos are updated as well.
+Please have a look

 ## Overview